-John and Carole German moved into 21 Whipple Farm Lane in December 2013 with their two dogs, Nellie and Nardo.
+John and Carole German (Whipple Farm) moved into OceanView in December of 2013 with their two dogs, Nellie and Nardo.
 Shortly thereafter they all headed to their winter home near Venice, FL.

 Carole grew up on Long Island and graduated from Columbia University School of Nursing.
 Based on a game of chance (the penny fell on Denver!), she and two friends struck out for Colorado.
 John, who was a native of Connecticut, graduated from Yale and went on to Yale School of Medicine.
 He interned in surgery at the University of Colorado Medical Center in Denver.
 It was there that he met Carole.